-(1) SimpleDevices was acquired in October 2004, consequently the results of operations and assets of SimpleDevices are not presented for the quarter ended March 31, 2004.
-Results of operations and assets for the quarter ended March 31, 2004 are not presented for the Core Business segment as it corresponds to the income and assets in the accompanying unaudited consolidated financial statements.
+(1) SimpleDevices was acquired in October 2004, consequently the results of operations and assets of SimpleDevices are not presented for the quarter and year to date ended June 30, 2004.
+In addition, the results of operations and assets for the Core Business segment are not presented for quarter and year to date ended June 30, 2004 as they correspond to the income and assets in the accompanying unaudited consolidated financial statements.